-I have had a love affair with poinsettias all my life.
+I’ve had a love affair with poinsettias all my life.
 When I was very young small pots of flaming red poinsettias would appear in florist’s windows in the weeks before Christmas.
 Their flamboyant red bracts brightened the bitter cold December days.
-That these gorgeous and to me very rare, creations bloomed in the winter months in far away Mexico convinced me that it was an exotic, wondrous place.
-I vowed to go there when I grew up.
+The concept these gorgeous creations bloomed in the winter months in far away Mexico while we struggled with minus 40 degrees in Northern Saskatchewan, was unbelievable.
+I vowed when I grew up I was going to Mexico and I was going to be there at Christmas time.

 When my daughter was ten years old we drove from Regina, Saskatchewan to Mexico City.
-We arrived early Christmas eve staying in a charming pension on Hamburgo Street in the center of the city.
+We arrived early Christmas eve.
+We stayed in a charming pension on Hamburgo Street in the center of the city.
 There was a flower market close by and that night I carried back to our pension an armful of poinsettias with stalks almost five feet long.
 They were our Christmas tree.

-There are those who find poinsettias too ubiquitous, but for me they are proud and fiery plants that herald the bright start of the sparkling Christmas season.
-From mid-October to the Christmas season these darlings spend 14 hours a day in complete darkness to be ready to bring joy to your holiday decorating.
+There are those who find poinsettias too ubiquitous and just a little prosaic.
+For me they are proud and fiery plants that herald the bright start of the sparkling Christmas season.
+From mid-October to November these darlings spend 14 hours a day in complete darkness to be ready to bring joy to your holiday decorating

 Poinsettias thrive on heat and affection.
 Never buy poinsettias from open-air stalls.
 These tender plants will not last if they stand in the cold for any length of time.
 Wrap the plant in a further protective layer when taking it home.
 They love the warmth of a centrally heated home but dislike direct heat and drafts.
 Water to keep the soil moist, not soaking and mist the bracts and leaves regularly.